rsmp-nordic/rsmp_core_v4/docs/pages/sparkplug.md

 This status is used to send the current time plan, and has these attributes:

-status (integer): the time plan source (string): who changd to this timeplan (calender, operator, etc)
+status (integer): the time plan source (string): who changd to this program (calender, operator, etc)

 Example RSMP 3 message: